Look Back in Anger by John Osborne

 (d) Hugh

-24. How much does Jimmy spend on newspaper every week?
+24. How much does Jimmy spend on the newspaper every week?

 (a) Nine pence